StenlyTU/LFCS-official/stuff/EssentialCommands.md

   If `-u` is not specified, this means that command will be executed as root.

-  demo user can open a root session running:

-  `sudo su -`
+  demo user can open a root session running: `sudo su -`

   The powerfulness of this command is that a root session can be opened only providing user password (in this case the password of user demo).

   This means that root direct login (with user and password) could be disabled and root session will be opened using only `sudo`.
 Some Linux distribution use this method as default configuration (e.g Ubuntu).

-  The advantage of this approach is that root password is not shared if I need to add a new system administrator.
+  The advantage of this approach is that root password is **not shared** if I need to add a new system administrator.

 * In sudo configuration `%` indicate group

   * %users  localhost=/sbin/shutdown -h now

-    The users in group users can execute command /sbin/shutdown -h now on localhost as root
+    The users in group users can execute command /sbin/shutdown -h now on localhost as root.

 * To simplify configuration in sudo configuration can be used alias

-  *  Cmnd_Alias SOFTWARE = /bin/rpm,/usr/bin/up2date, /usr/bin/yum
+  *  Cmnd_Alias SOFTWARE = /bin/rpm, /usr/bin/up2date, /usr/bin/yum

-    SOFTWARE can be used in sudo configuration rows
+    SOFTWARE can be used in sudo configuration rows.

 * **Examples**:
   * Modify the sudo configuration to let the user `candidate` access root privileges with no password prompt.